 But here’s where marine businesses get stuck:

+They try to refine everything at once.
+They get perfection paralysis.
 They keep rewriting the same post instead of building the asset base.

 The right way is to understand that refinement comes in different types, each with a different purpose.
 When you use the right refinement for the right problem, you get results without bogging down.